HugoSmits/predictiveForecasting/README.md

 ## Model Selection
 - Selecting Machine learning models for stock price prediction.
 Time-series models like ARIMA or machine learning models like Random Forests or LSTM can be good starting points.
 - Incorporating sentiment features into your model.
 Models like Natural Language Processing (NLP) models or pre-trained models like BERT for sentiment analysis.

+## Model Training
+- Split the data into training and testing sets.
+- Train the chosen models on the training data.